 Suffice it to say: try to eat your food within a 12 hour window or less each day.
 That means you’ll be “fasted” for at least 12 hours every night.
 (This isn’t actually that hard, because for most of that fasted time, you’ll be asleep.)
 Just don’t eat quite so close to bedtime.

 A 12 hour window is a pretty gentle TRF schedule. (“TRF”= “time-restricted feeding.”)
-It should work for just about everyone.
+You can probably pull it off right now, if you try it.
 Even for individuals on poor diets, you’ll get significant health benefits from doing this.
 (I don’t have time here to go into all of the health benefits here, but just know that the list is really long.)
-Basically, no matter who you are, you should do this.

 Now here’s where things get interesting: